jakaria-istauk/wc-max-quantity/readme.txt

 == Screenshots ==

-    Setting a maximum quantity limit for a product.
+    01. Setting a maximum quantity limit for a product.
+    02. Showing the limitation notice.

 == Changelog ==